How To Make Head Voice Sound Like Chest Voice

 My favourite way of coaching my students to sing in the middle register is the concept of projection.
 Now, I don’t mean projecting your voice ‘away’ from yourself, I’m talking about the technique of projecting your voice back towards yourself from a distant point.
 This visual tool of projecting back towards yourself allows you to release from the chest voice coordination without fully flipping up into a light head tone, meaning you can now build and strengthen your middle register just like your chest range.

+The best place to start is to iron our your breathing technique first.
 Rather than pressurising chest voice and shouting those high notes, learning how to sing in the “MIX” coordination will allow you to keep the rich timbre of “chest voice” without the need for pushing or straining – and also without the ‘weak’ sound of a Head Voice coordination.
 That powerful and professional tone that you hear your favourite singers releasing with ease and confidence is the MIX register, so no matter the singing style you prefer – a powerful, healthy voice is always a MIX voice.

 Check it out for yourself by listening to your favourite singer – if they’re a great singer, then they’ll magically seem to be able to join their lower notes and high notes together without the vocal break you no doubt are currently experiencing.
 Not only does their voice ‘connect’, but they have a rich, bright and full tone to their high notes that you could only dream of, right?
 Well, now it’s possible – learn how to sing in Middle Voice and you’ll soon know how to make head voice sound like chest voice!

 Feel free to leave any feedback or questions below!